buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcCartesianTransformationOperator.md

 # IfcCartesianTransformationOperator

-An _IfcCartesianTransformationOperator_ defines an abstract supertype of different kinds of geometric transformations.
+An _IfcCartesianTransformationOperator_ defines an abstract supertype of different kinds of geometric transformations.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-42:1992